ICEREG1992/trashbot/README.md

 If you need to disable trashbot so he doesn't respond to any messages, you can use ``!shutdown`` or ``!poweroff``.
 To turn him back on again, use ``!poweron``.
 If you need to quickly restart the python process running trashbot, use ``!panic``.
 Blue keycard holders can shutdown and restart trashbot, red keycard holders can only restart him.

 ### food
-Inspired by (this classic tumblr post)[https://cdn.discordapp.com/attachments/132379732393066497/1081834856297803796/lrx3xgin70291.jpg], Trashbot needs to be fed to stay alive.
+Inspired by [this classic tumblr post](https://cdn.discordapp.com/attachments/132379732393066497/1081834856297803796/lrx3xgin70291.jpg), Trashbot needs to be fed to stay alive.
 After being fed, he will remain full for 6 hours.
 After 3 days without food, trashbot will begin to starve, and after 5 days without food, he will die, and power off.
-Use ``!feed (food)`` to feed trashbot, and ``!unfeed`` to unfeed him, resetting his food clock.
+Use ``!feed [food]`` to feed trashbot.

 ### instant humor
-The instant humor modules (contains and equals) allow for the quick implementation of indiscriminant responses to phrases or words.
+The instant humor modules (contains, equals, and regex) allow for the quick implementation of indiscriminant responses to phrases or words.
 As the names imply, the humor_contains module will respond to any message which contains one of the user-defined keywords with a randomly selected user-defined resposne for that keyword.
 The humor_equals module does the same thing, except only if the message matches exactly to one of the keywords, with no extra characters.

 instant humor also supports a limited list of escape characters, which can be used to inject info about the triggerer into the response.
 Use them like any other escape sequence. ``$u`` injects the users username, ``$n`` does the same with nickname. ``$m`` injects a ping for the first user the triggerer mentioned, and ``$ms`` (for 'mention silent') just injects the mentioned user's nickname. ``$pc`` (for post-command) injects all of the triggering message's text past the first space character.

+the regex module allows for more complex matching for instant humor. capture groups can be accessed by escaping the number of the capture group you're looking to access, like ``$1``.

 Blue keycard holders can add a new keyword by sending ``!containsadd [keyword] • [response]`` or ``!equalsadd [keyword] • [response]`` anywhere in a trashbot-joined server.
 Entire keywords can be removed (but not individual responses) with the commands ``!containsremove [keyword]`` or ``!equalsremove [keyword]``.
 The ``•`` character can be easily typed by using alt+7, and should come standard on most phone keyboards.